 any action, claim, dispute, suit or proceeding brought by any third party in respect of any infringement or alleged infringement of that third party’s IP rights or moral rights in connection with the Supplies.

-The Supplier’s liability to indemnify the Commonwealth under clause 21.a is reduced to the extent that any wilful, unlawful, or negligent act or omission of the Commonwealth, its officers, employees or agents contributed to the liability, loss, damage, cost, compensation or expense.
+The Supplier’s liability to indemnify the Commonwealth under clause 20.1a is reduced to the extent that any wilful, unlawful, or negligent act or omission of the Commonwealth, its officers, employees or agents contributed to the liability, loss, damage, cost, compensation or expense.

-Limitation of Liability:
+Limitation of Liability (Core)

-Subject to clause 22.b the liability of the Supplier to the Commonwealth arising out of the Supplier’s performance of the Contract will be limited in aggregate to [INSERT AMOUNT].
+Subject to clause 21.2 the liability of the Supplier to the Commonwealth arising out of the Supplier’s performance of the Contract will be limited in aggregate to [INSERT AMOUNT].

-The limitation in clause 22.a does not apply to liability of the Supplier for:
+The limitation in clause 21.1 does not apply to liability of the Supplier for:

 personal injury and death;